Mr. Del

 Mr. Del (born Delmar H. Lawrence III; June 10, 1978) is an American Christian rapper and music producer.
 He is president of the independent record label Dedicated Music Group (DMG)/Universal Records.
 He received a Grammy award nomination for Best Rock Gospel Album of the year and 2010 GMA Dove Award nomination for Rap/Hip Hop Album of the year.

 His first solo album, The Future (EMI Gospel), was released in 2005 and debuted at No. 15 on Billboard’s Gospel Chart.
-Hope Dealer, was released in 2007 and peaked at No. 47 on Billboard’s Gospel Chart and featured American jazz musician Kirk Whalum.
-Thrilla (DMG/Universal Records), was released in 2009 and debuted at No. 2 on the Christian R&B/Hip Hop Chart.
+Hope Dealer was released in 2007 and peaked at No. 47 on Billboard’s Gospel Chart and featured American jazz musician Kirk Whalum.
+Thrilla (DMG/Universal Records) was released in 2009 and debuted at No. 2 on the Christian R&B/Hip Hop Chart.

 Early life and career

-Mr. Del was born Delmar Lawrence in Memphis, TN.
+Mr. Del was born Delmar Lawrence in Memphis, Tennessee.
 He began his music career recording a song with the rap group Three 6 Mafia.
-After dedicating his life to Christ in 2000, he left the secular rap genre to begin his own ministry and record label.
+After becoming a Christian in 2000, he left the secular rap genre to begin his own ministry and record label.